IAmJamesHall/7-React-Gallery/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # React Gallery App

-## TODO
+## Features

-- move fetch logic back into App.js
-- add customizations
+- using flickr, fetch images related to a query
+- use react router to control logic
+- allow text searches
+- the title is updated to the search query

+# create-react-app stuff

 ## Available Scripts (create-react-app)